Recommended for improving your luck! A trip to visit power spots in Iwate Prefecture!

 Motsuji Temple

-Motsuji Temple is located close to Chusonji Temple.
+Motsuji Temple is located very close to Chusonji Temple.

-It is said that the energy of money accumulates in the water, and the entire pond is said to be a power spot for financial luck.
+It is believed that the energy of money accumulates in water, and this entire pond is said to be a power spot for attracting wealth.

 Motsuji Temple is located a short drive from Chusonji Temple, and it is said that you can gain even greater power by purifying your bad luck at Chusonji Temple before visiting Motsuji Temple, so it is a place you should visit together